Here are some of the different presentations that Miriam can bring to your parish, retreat or event:

 ABUNDANT LIVING IN ORDINARY TIME

 The Gospels are full of accounts of lives being changed in the midst of perfectly ordinary days.
 Fishermen with their nets, tax collectors with their coins, women at their wells.
 Christians believe that God assumed human form and took up residence in a Nazarean home, complete with a trade in carpentry.
 Which means that the second Person of the Trinity would have very likely swept the floor at some point.
 Truly, then, our most ordinary tasks find their proper place in the mystery and wonder of the Incarnation.
 And so the Lord has given the Church the season of Ordinary Time, and it is a good, rich time - far more than just filler days between Easter and Christmas.
 These are the times when saints are made.
 Discussions will include ideas for cultivating better habits of Ordinary Time living, reflections on relevant Scripture passages, and a spirited consideration of how literature and the arts can help us, as we navigate the waters of this wonderful liturgical season.
-Miriam's original music is often included with this presentation.

 Book a speaking engagement by emailing Miriam.